drakkan/sftpgo/README.md

 Please make sure to [initialize the data provider](#data-provider-initialization) before running the daemon!

-To start the SFTP server with default settings, simply run:
+To start SFTPGo with the default settings, simply run:

 ```bash
 sftpgo serve